RapidAPI/DevRel-Stack-Data/guides/posts/practices-naming-api-endpoints/post.md

 </Lead>

-For example, the following are some endpoints of a Recipe API on RapidAPI Hub.
+API endpoints are URLs required to access an API and its resources.
+For example, here are some endpoints of a Recipe API on RapidAPI Hub.

 -   `https://spoonacular-recipe-food-nutrition-v1.p.rapidapi.com/recipes/search`